itsmehere/CS50AI/LectureNotes/Week4_Learning.md

 ### Hard & Soft Threshold:

 One problem with our function is that it will always choose rain or no rain.
-In some cases, this may be what we want but if a data point is close the boundaries, it may not make sense to make such a definite conclusion.
+In some cases, this may be what we want but if a data point is close to the boundaries, it may not make sense to make such a definite conclusion.
 Looking at the image below, we see that if the value resulting from the dot product is barely to the right of the vertical line(the threshold), we strongly conclude a value of 1.

 ![hardThreshold](images/4_Learning/hardThreshold.png)